browserengineering/book/book/animations.md

 ===========

 *Compositing* is a technique to avoid raster during visual effect animations by caching raster results in GPU textures.
-So only `draw` is needed for each animation frame (with different parameters each time of course).[^compositing-def]
+These textures are re-used during the animation, so only `draw` is needed for each animation frame (with different parameters each time of course).[^compositing-def]

 [^compositing-def]: The term [*compositing*][compositing] originally meant to